nikkiganotan/fruitQualityYoloModel/README.md

-# yolov5model
-Contains model for ripe and rotten fruits.
+This yolov5 model contains the detection of ripe or rotten fruits.
+Trained using Google Colab.